 Scoping Your Prompt

-Filter by specific apps or time ranges to narrow your search scope and get more focused answers.
+Filter by specific apps, time ranges, or modalities to narrow your search scope and get more focused answers.
 Filters control which memories Conversational Search draws from when answering your questions.

 Sources Filter